‘You want me, but you can’t have me. You’re not worthy,’ whispers the latex-clad dominatrix stereotype with her over-lined red lips.

 More often than not, she is passive up on that pedestal, like all statues.
 She doesn’t… conquer.
 She doesn’t command respect, merely lust.

-To be clear, this isn’t a criticism of porn.
+To be clear, this isn’t a critique of porn.
 I am very much aware that performance is difficult, and I have ample respect for pros and actresses of all calibres.
 It is, after all, not the fault of pornography that some sad people confuse it for reality.

 Nonetheless, it is a narrative which has steeped its way into the very concept of the foundation of female domination.